 - Upon reviewing qualifications and pricing, the department works with the vendor to select the most appropriate candidate for their needs, verifying candidate meets requirements, and will be paid appropriately for the work being performed per UW compensation guidelines.
 Criteria for selecting a candidate from a vendor will be the one who proposes the most “responsive” candidate, at the lowest bill rate.
 “Responsive” may be considered as “most qualified”, allowing flexibility for the hiring client to choose a more qualified candidate that comes with a higher cost over one that has a lower bill rate.

 - As soon as a hiring decision has been made, notify the vendors not selected that a candidate has been identified, so they no longer spend time working on your request.

-- If the work needing to be performed is security/safety sensitive (or covered by CAAL), a background check must be conducted by the staffing agency prior to the candidate starting work.
+- A background check must be conducted by the staffing agency prior to the candidate starting work.
 While this is a requirement agreed to in the contract, the department will be responsible for asking the vendor whether a criminal background check has been completed successfully on the candidate being referred.

 (a) If there are questions or concerns with this process, the UW hiring client may refer the vendor to UTemp or their Recruiting team.

 (b) This includes if there’s a disclosure of a conviction, which may or may not affect the candidate’s eligibility to perform the required work.